edenmorr/oop_Ex2/README.md

 #### Task:
-we create a new object that on one hand works like callable in the sense that it returns a value on call, and on the other hand works like a FutureTask (runnable) in order to use it to get() calculated data. in out implementation we wrote it as a runnable FutureTask<T> and created a Callable to store method that will be executed
+we create a new object that on one hand works like callable in the sense that it returns a value on call, and on the other hand works like a FutureTask (runnable) in order to use it to get() calculated data. in our implementation we extend from FutureTask<T> and implement callable<T> , we also created a Callable to store method that will be executed

 the Task uses generics in order to be able to work will all diffrent kinds of outputs and calculations